JohnCoene/javascript-for-r/_book/7-01-webpack-npm-intro.md

 To be clear, it's not always necessary to involve webpack and NPM into a project; these can take some time to set up and be excessive for a smaller project.
 It's good to be familiar with them as one might want to make use of those in larger projects.

-Webpack and NPM were not designed with R in mind, so there are some potential issues to consider when using it in packages and shiny applications.
+Webpack and NPM were not designed with R in mind, so there are some potential issues to consider when using it in packages and Shiny applications.

-In the following chapter, we discover how to include both webpack and NPM to make more robust shiny applications, widgets, and other packages that involve JavaScript.
+In the following chapter, we discover how to include both webpack and NPM to make more robust Shiny applications, widgets, and other packages that involve JavaScript.